herambsawant96/health_to_vehicle_insurance_prediction/README.md

-# health to vehicle insurance prediction
+# health insurance customers opting for vehicle insurance prediction

 This project is a solution to a Prediction problem posted on Kaggle.com